Aquaculture of coral: Okinawa, Japan

+Great Barrier Reef, Australia

+The Great Barrier Reef (GBR) is most likely the most famous and largest coral reef, and it is facing many of the same problems.
+In the related coral nurseries, the results can be highly variable depending on the types of coral and the conditions, but overall show the same or higher growth rates than the natural coral reefs.
+"The initial nursery phase of coral propagation appears a useful means to supplement coral material naturally available for site stewardship of high value GBR tourism sites via out-planting programs, assuming nursery maintenance costs remain low."

 Economy

 Coral aquaculture offers alternative livelihoods to people living near the reefs.
 This is especially important for communities where fishing or harvesting marine organisms have become unsustainable, such as in Indonesia.
 It is possible to use coral resources in a way that is environmentally friendly.
 Many coral reefs are in impoverished locations.
 Coral reef aquaculture requires only basic, cheap materials, making it possible for communities with limited resources.
 Some new methods, such as seeding of concrete tetrapods containing coral larvae, make it possible to reduce costs and outplanting time compared to previous approaches.

 History

 One of the first serious attempts at propagating coral ex situ occurred at Nouméa Aquarium in 1956.
-At the time it was common for aquarium hobbyists in Germany to create home "mini-reefs".
-Commercial coral propagation began in America in the 1960s, and hobby industry took off in the early 1980s.
+At the time, it was common for aquarium hobbyists in Germany to create home "mini-reefs".
+Commercial coral propagation began in America in the 1960s, and the hobby industry took off in the early 1980s.
 The trend was attributed to hobby magazines.

-In 2009 the US government awarded $3.3 million for a project to cultivate 5,000 colonies of Acropora.
+In 2009, the US government awarded $3.3 million for a project to cultivate 5,000 colonies of Acropora.
 Researchers claimed that transplanting 35 colonies per year would restore coral populations to 1970s levels in 10 years.